 The view looking towards the north at Great Sand Dunes National Park in New Mexico.
 This is an amazing place--worth seeing.

-A shot of the creek that flows by the base of the dunes.
+A shot of Medano Creek, which flows by the base of the dunes.
 Because of the sand and for reasons of hydromechanics, the water flows in waves at about 20 second intervals.

 A view towards the east (and the camp grounds).